July 12-23, 2021

 About the Workshop

-Undergraduate students, graduate students, and scholars are invited to apply to attend our July 9-20, 2018 French Paleography Workshop with Professor Tom Lambert, offered biennially and sponsored jointly by the H. Henry Meeter Center for Calvin Studies and the Sixteenth Century Society and Conference.
+Our next French Paleography Workshop with Dr. Tom Lambert, sponsored jointly by the H. Henry Meeter Center for Calvin Studies and the Sixteenth Century Society and Conference, has been deferred to July 12-23, 2021, due to the current Covid-19 pandemic.
 This two-week course provides beginning paleographers the skills to read and interpret a variety of handwritten 16th-century French texts.
 Utilizing the Meeter Center's substantial number of original 16th century French manuscripts and texts, a broad range of documents will be included in the course, including: criminal proceedings, sermons, deliberations of the Geneva City Council and the Consistory of Geneva, wills, contracts, royal letters, and other documents.
-The workshop will be held July 9-20, 2018, every morning for three hours, Monday through Friday.
-Students accepted to the course will receive a $500 stipend to defray costs of travel and accommodation.
+The workshop will be held every morning for three hours, Monday through Friday.

 About the Instructor